lowbeer/service-getting-started/README.md

-# Colossus Getting Started
+# Service Getting Started

-A quick start app using the Colossus infra service.
+A quick start app using the service-js builder for building back end apps.

 First, install the VTEX Toolbelt and login: